Omnyojii/Activity-1---HTML-5/README.md

 * CSS

 ## Tools & Services
-Project is created using this tools and services:
+This project is created using this tools and services:
 * XAMPP
 * VSCode
 * FontAwesome